 These regulations set the standards of domestic water and waste water.
 The regulations are meant for pollution control and prevention and provides for protection of water sources.
-The proposed project will connect to the area water supply network.
-Waste water shall be to a proposed wastewater treatment system; and the proponent shall take appropriate measures as provided in the regulations.
+The proposed project will connect to the area water supply and a borehole shall be sunk to supplement the supply.
+Waste water shall be to two separate wastewater treatment systems; and the proponent shall take appropriate measures as provided in the regulations.
 The sewerage system in particular must be sound to prevent leaks and blockages.